 It is that clarity of thought that has allowed Roy to develop her skills quickly.
 After every game she assess what she can do to improve her team’s position and works on it.
 As an opener, she is aware of the different situations she could come across in a match.
 The more she has played, the quicker she has learnt.

 “When you focus on the win, you understand what the need of each situation is, because you are aware of the target in front of you.
 You learn to be calculative and how to plan an innings.
-That’s how I developed my [power] hitting, and understood how to find the boundary.”
+That’s how I developed my

 “Now, when I am playing in a match, I try and quickly assess what my team needs me to do and each situation and try to bat accordingly.”

 Following a successful domestic season, Roy has been rewarded with a call-up to India’s 21-member squad for their tour to England next month.
 She says that while it took her by surprise, she hopes to continue to improve and make the most of the opportunities that present themselves.